MicrosoftDocs/learn/learn-pr/ai-school/introduction-to-regression/includes/1-introduction.md

 **In this module, you will learn to:**

-* Make linear regression models with simple linear regression and multiple linear regression
+* Build simple linear regression and multiple linear regression models
-* Make non-linear regression models with polynomial regression
+* Model non-linear data with polynomial regression models
-* Use predictive models to predict numeric values
+* Use these models to predict numeric values